The Victorian public sector

-- providing public services
+- public entities.

 - health and community services

-- law and order
+- education and training

-- transport and infrastructure
+- transport and transport infrastructure

 - arts, culture and sports.